An extended Gauss-Newton method for full waveform inversion: Theory

 \subsection{Computing $\delta \bold{m}$ from $\Delta \bold{m}$}

-Building the extended search direction matrix $\Delta\bold{m}$ is difficult if not impossible because it is of size $N\times N$.
-However, if we have access to $ \Delta\bold{d}^e$, then each desired coefficient of $\Delta\bold{m}$ can be computed independently by cross-correlation of the associated forward-propagated source-side wavefield with the backward-propagated receiver-side wavefield.
-This memory efficiency is a main advantage of our algorithm over the existing algorithms based on model extension that require to keep in memory the model for all of the desired range of subsurface offsets \citep{Rickett_2002_OAC,Biondi_2002_PIO,Biondi_2004_ADC,Symes_2008_MVA,Fu_2017_AMA,Yang_2019_LSR}.
-We compute the desired search direction $\delta\bold{m}$ by averaging the extended coefficients over a ball around each physical point.
-This idea comes from the fact that the reflection energy interfere constructively within the first Fresnel zone \citep{Sheriff_1980_NFC,Lindsey_1989_FZI}. \citet{Yang_2019_LSR} used a similar idea but they averaged the coefficients over a horizontal disk centered at the physical point.
+The proposed algorithm offers a significant advantage in terms of memory efficiency for implementation of model extension.
+The construction of the extended search direction matrix $\Delta\bold{m}$ is typically challenging due to its large size of $N\times N$.
+However, if we have access to $\Delta\bold{d}^e$, each individual coefficient of $\Delta\bold{m}$ can be computed independently by cross-correlating the corresponding forward-propagated source-side wavefield with the backward-propagated receiver-side wavefield.
+Thus, compared to the original GN, EGN will not significantly increase the memory requirement.
+This property is a key advantage of our algorithm compared to existing methods that rely on model extension, which require storing the model for the entire desired range of subsurface offsets in memory \citep{Rickett_2002_OAC,Biondi_2002_PIO,Biondi_2004_ADC,Symes_2008_MVA,Fu_2017_AMA,Yang_2019_LSR}.

+We compute the desired search direction $\delta\bold{m}$ by averaging the extended coefficients over a ball surrounding each physical point.
+This approach is based on the observation that the reflection energy tends to interfere constructively within the first Fresnel zone \citep{Sheriff_1980_NFC,Lindsey_1989_FZI}.
+It is worth noting that a similar idea was employed by \citet{Yang_2019_LSR}, where they averaged the coefficients over a horizontal disk centered at the physical point.
+Our approach extends this concept by considering a ball instead of a disk, enabling more comprehensive averaging and capturing the interference effects in all directions around each physical point.